 Depending on the prominence of the character you’re describing, the biography can be as short or as long as you’d like.

-So let’s dive into creating compelling character bios for your film.
-Later you’ll also find a downloadable pdf template, where all you have to do is fill in the blanks.
+So, let’s look at creating compelling character bios for your film.
+Later, you’ll also find a downloadable PDF template where you must fill in the blanks.

 Why Make Character Bios?